 Three Things to Do near Rovaniemi

 Should you rent a car on your Rovaniemi holiday to do more?
-I have good news, not necessary!
+I have good news, a car is not necessary but of course it makes life easier because you’re not depending on timetables.

-You can travel to these three cool destinations by bus from Rovaniemi!
+You can visit these three cool destinations by bus from Rovaniemi.

 Make a Day Trip to Pyhä-Luosto National Park